Doculisp/Lang/README.md

 -->
 ```

 In this example the `section-meta` block and all of its subblocks are commented out.
 Comments can also be nested.
-This allows you to uncomment in peices.
+This allows you to uncomment in pieces.

-xample:
+Example:

 ```markdown
 <!--